-- The Title IX Coordinator reviews the report from the investigators and either agrees or disagrees with the report. - It is the Title IX Coordinator who decides on the findings that will be delivered to both the complainant and the respondent. - The Title IX Coordinator will share investigatory findings and recommendations with both the complainant and respondent. - Each party has the right to ask questions and submit more evidence as appropriate. - If there are no findings, there could still be recommended actions even if all other interim measures are lifted.
+- The Title IX Coordinator reviews the report from the investigators and either agrees or disagrees with the report. - It is the Title IX Coordinator who decides on the findings that will be delivered to both the complainant and the respondent. - The Title IX Coordinator will share investigatory findings and recommendations with both the complainant and respondent. - Each party has the right to ask questions and submit more evidence as appropriate. - If there are no findings, there could still be recommended actions even if No Contact orders or other restrictions are lifted.